locuslab/deq/README.md

 }
 ```

+## News

+2020/2: Following the suggestions of many researchers, we have made a major update to the repo that significantly clarifies implementation structure of DEQ.
+Unlike the previous version (where `DEQFunc` and `DummyDEQFunc` could be confusing), both the forward and backward functionalities of DEQ are wrapped in the `DEQModule` class in file `module/deq.py`.

 ## Prerequisite

-Python >= 3.5 and PyTorch >= 1.0.0 (note: v1.3.0 verified in 2019/10).
+Python >= 3.5 and PyTorch >= 1.3.0.
 4 GPUs strongly recommended for computational efficiency (although you could still fit in 1 GPU if needed).

 ## Data